weareyipyip/charon/README.md

 A session store can be created using multiple state stores, be it a database or a GenServer.
 All you have to do is implement a simple behaviour which you can find in `Charon.SessionStore.Behaviour`.
 Two default implementations are provided, `Charon.SessionStore.RedisStore` uses a Redis database, `Charon.SessionStore.LocalStore` uses a GenServer.
 Use `Charon.SessionStore.DummyStore` in case you don't want to use server-side sessions and prefer fully stateless tokens.
 The default and recommended option is RedisStore.
 Use LocalStore for local testing only - it is NOT persistent.

-In order to use RedisStore, add `Charon.SessionStore.RedisStore.ConnectionPool` to your supervision tree:
+In order to use RedisStore, add `Charon.SessionStore.RedisStore` to your supervision tree:

 ```elixir
 # application.ex